CamdenTadhg/TBRead/Planning/Project Plan.md

     ## top navbar
         ## make it smaller
         ## adjust everything else accordingly
-    ## homepage
-        ## one line pitch below the navbar. why do I want to be on this website in the first place?
     ## about page (where does this link go?)
         ## make sidebar appear on all pages, including anonymous home page, but only About should appear for not logged in users.
         ## accessible when you aren't signed in. why this tool? who it's for in more detail? what it does?
 Snippet about who I am  (match this up with readme)